 The Compulsory Drug Treatment Correctional Centre (CDTCC) located on the Parlea Correctional Complex, around 40km north-west of Sydney.
 The CDTCC is operated by CSNSW and is separate yo Parklea Correctional Centre.

 CDTCC houses participants who have been sentenced to a Compulsory Drug Treatment Order by the NSW Drug Court in Parramatta.

 66 Sentry Drive PARKLEA NSW 2768

 CDTCC StaffPO Box 3000 Stanhope Gardens NSW 2768

 PO Box 3001 Stanhope Gardens NSW 2768

-The nearest railway station is Blacktown and the 741 Busways bus operates from the station on an hourly basis seven days a week.
-Visitors disembark and alight the bus at a bus shelter located in Sentry Drive near the entrance to the complex.
+The nearest railway station is Blacktown.
+The 741 Busways bus operates from the station on an hourly basis seven days a week.

 Before travelling for a visit, please call the correctional centre to confirm visit and visiting time.

 New COVID-safety measures apply to in-person visits, make sure you know the rules before you book.

 In-person visits take place on Saturday between 10:00am and 3:00pm.